antonio-alro/fcm-travel-challenge/README.md

   To get the segments from the input file, we use some Regular expressions (REGEX).
 This allows to extract the data in a structured way and compound our domain entities to start working with them.

 - Logic to sort the segments:
   Reading the segments, we have set a consistent beginning date for every segment in order to achieve an ordering that makes sense.
-For instance, when the segment is an "Hotel", we set the beginning timestamp to end of day because we think if, there is another segment of transport (Flight, Train, ...), this one will happen before than "Hotel" segment in the same day.
+For instance, when the segment is an `Hotel`, we set the beginning timestamp to end of day because we think if, there is another segment of transport (`Flight`, `Train`, ...), this one will happen before than the `Hotel` segment in the same day.
   Therefore, we use this `beginning date` to sort the segments in chronological order.

 - Logic to group the segments: